bonitasoft/bonita-doc/CONTRIBUTING.md

 Each minor version of Bonita BPM has its own Git branch to manage its related documentation.
 (Minor version means X.Y, for example 7.3 or 7.4).
 For instance, the **7.3** branch is where you have to open pull requests when your contribution applies to all 7.3 versions of Bonita BPM.

-A branch should be name in kebab case prefixes by the type of the feature the branch has bcreated for (fix, chore, howto,...).
+A branch should be name in kebab case prefixed by the type of the feature the branch has been created for (feat, fix, style, tr, chore, howto,...).
 For instance, for a branch fixing a typo in the User REST API, its name should be `fix/user-delete-rest-api-typo`.

 If your contribution applies to multiple minor versions of Bonita BPM, then open a pull request on the lowest applicable version branch.
 Then add all applicable minor versions in your pull request comment and we will do the rest :-)